 November is Pet Cancer Awareness Month.
-Each year, more than six million dogs and six million cats are diagnosed with cancer.
+Each year, millions of dogs and cats are diagnosed with cancer.
 Cancer is the leading cause of death in pets beyond middle age.
 Knowing what to look for can help with early detection, and as with people, make a difference.
 Following are the top 10 warning signs of cancer in companion animals.
 If you notice any of these signs in your pet, please consult a veterinarian.

 - Abnormal swellings that persist or continue to grow